mikewlcheung/TrierWorkshop/Airlines/AirlinesDemo.md

 ## Read the database into R
 * One percent of the data are saved in `AirlinesDemo.RData`.
 We may load this dataset in this workshop.
+* When the dataset is too large, we may average them over some meaningful variables and display the averages.
 * We summarize the means of the arrival delay, departure delay, and distance between airports per year and month.